grislyeye/vellum-monster/README.md

 | `--stat-block-divider-color`           | The [colour](https://developer.mozilla.org/en-US/docs/Web/CSS/color) of the divider between sections of the stat block.
 | `--stat-block-two-column-width`        | If the `two-column` class is applied to the stat block, this defines the width of the wider stat block.
 | `--stat-block-two-column-column-width` | If the `two-column` class is applied to the stat block, this defines the width of the width of the columns within the stat block.

+See the [official theme](https://github.com/grislyeye/vellum-monster/blob/master/themes/official/style.css) for an example of how to style your stat blocks

 ## Custom Stat Blocks